eclipse-edc/Connector/docs/developer/decision-records/2023-03-09-event-framework-refactoring/README.md

     // Builder
 ```

-The signature of the `EventRouter#publish` also need to change accordingly for taking in input the `EventEnvelope`:
+The signature of the `EventRouter#publish` also need to change for taking in input the `EventEnvelope`:

 ```java
 public interface EventRouter {